Consumer Medicine Information

 When you must not use it

-Do not use Bricanyl Turbuhaler if you have an allergy to any medicine containing terbutaline.
+Do not use Bricanyl Turbuhaler if you have an allergy to:

 Some of the symptoms of an allergic reaction may include:

 - rash, itching or hives on the skin